Overview

 Data export (Summaries and FBMN export)

-Summary files containing analysis results can be exported via the “Summaries” button on the top left.
+Analysis results can be exported using the Summaries button in the top left tool bar.

 Feature based molecular networking (FBMN) export